Itchen Navigation: Introduction

 The Hampshire & Isle of Wight Wildlife Trust published a pamphlet when the project reached its conclusion, summarising the work achieved during the project.
 This publication used to appear on the Trust’s website but no longer.
 However, a copy can be read here (opens in a new window/tab - size 3.88MB).
 The More Information page has links to a few other documents about the project that are no longer available on the Trust’s website.

-In addition, a charity, “The Itchen Navigation Preservation Trust”, is presently being set up (March 2023).
-One of the first things it aims to do is undertake a condition survey of the whole Navigation and then to set up a maintenance plan for clearing vegetation on the locks, etc. It is intended that the charity will have lots more aims other than the physical work and it is hoped to raise money soon for some larger projects.
+In addition, a charity, “The Itchen Navigation Preservation Trust” was set up in 2023 and will focus on the preservation and improvement of The Itchen Navigation along with communication about its features and benefits.
+One of the first things it aims to do is undertake a condition survey of the whole Navigation and then to set up a maintenance plan for clearing vegetation on the locks and work on the banks and towing path.
+The charity will have lots more aims other than the physical work and it is now raising money for a number of projects it has identified.
+All donations to the charity will help them continue this work.
+The link is https://checkout.justgiving.com/c/3466759.

 During the remedial works carried out by the Itchen Navigation Heritage Trail Project, it was deemed necessary to erect a fence along much of the Navigation between the the path and the water.
 This would allow vegetation to grow untrampled and this would help bind and stabilise the bank.
 It would also prevent the erosion of the bank caused by dogs scrambling out of the waterway after a swim.